Published on February 28th, 2017 | by Ruben0

 San León Reserva de la Familia (Argüeso)

 Don León de Argüeso gave his name to the flagship Manzanilla from Bodegas Argüeso

 This is the Familia de Reserva (black label) version of San León, the flagship Manzanilla from Bodegas Argüeso.
-It used to be preserved for the owners of the bodega and it is said to be around 8-10 years old.
-Altough it doesn’t say Manzanilla Pasada on the label, it would certainly qualify as one.
+It used to be preserved for the owners of the bodega and it is said to be around 6-8 years old.
+It sits in between a Manzanilla and a Manzanilla Pasada I would say.

-San Leon Familia de Reserva comes from a solera of 44 casks and few bottles are made available of this wine, around 2500 per year.
+San Leon Familia de Reserva comes from a solera of 44 casks.
+It dates back to the foundation of the company in 1822, when Léon de Argüeso buys a number of old soleras and the Bodega San José.
+A limited number of bottles are made available of this wine, around 2500 per year.

 Like other Manzanillas of the past, this wine used to be bottled at a much older age but consumer preferences lead to the current-day younger style of the regular Manzanilla San León.
 In a way this Familia de Reserva is a legacy from the past.
 I believe this wine is also used to refresh the solera of the Amontillado Viejo VORS.